bigjeff5/Go/README.md

-# Raycasting
+# Go
-Playing around with SDL and Raycasting in Go
+Exploring programming concepts and playing in Golang.